Hi, I'm Akinyi

 By upbringing, I’m a globalist.
 By training, I’m a political scientist.
 I've worked with rural farmers across West Africa, counseled leading start-ups on policy and communications, and advised multinationals on supply chain management and sustainability.
-What unites these diverse experiences is my commitment to driving the bright future of emerging markets by working at the intersection of partnerships, policy, and communications.
-With a passion for tech and social impact, I'm an expert in shaping narratives, setting the agenda, and mobilizing communities to drive economic development, especially in emerging markets with key focus on Africa.
+What unites these diverse experiences is my commitment to driving the bright future of emerging markets by creating high-impact social innovation programs as a strategist and social impact leader.
+I'm an expert in shaping narratives, setting the agenda, and mobilising communities to drive economic development, especially in emerging markets and a key focus on Africa.

 As a recovering academic, I seek to understand how dynamics of globalization shape the behavior of individuals, communities and corporations in emerging markets.

 I currently work at a London-based fintech company and am an Esther Ocloo Fellow at Botho Emerging Markets Group, where I contribute to work around regional integration, global value chains, and financial inclusion.
 I’m an advisor to CDC-backed initiative TheBoardroom Africa, which is improving women’s representation on boards and investment committees across the continent.